Alabama Child Custody Case Proceeds to U.S. Supreme Court Next Year

 Talk to an Experienced Child Custody Lawyer in Alabama

 If you are facing divorce and have children, or if you have already been through divorce and have a child custody concern, the advice and representation of an experienced custody attorney is necessary to protect your rights and the wellbeing of your children.
-In Alabama, contact Lana Hawkins at Hawkins Law, LLC.
-Serving in Boaz and Albertville, we represent clients throughout northern and central Alabama, including the Huntsville-Decatur metro area.
+In Alabama, contact us at The Hawkins Law Firm.
+Serving in Guntersville, Huntsville, and Arab we represent clients throughout northern and central Alabama, including the Huntsville-Decatur metro area.